 At West Moors Middle School, we believe that assessment should be a tool to aid learning and accelerate progress.
 All our teachers are regularly trained on the principles of Assessment for Learning, so that pupils receive feedback which is both timely and useful.

-Teachers will use colours to clearly signpost positives (pink) and growth areas (green).
-Pupils are also asked to respond to the teachers’ written comment, in the form of NOW tasks.
+Pupils will be regularly asked to respond to the teachers feedback in the form of NOW tasks.

 We also use summative tests across the year and submit teacher assessments several times a year.
 The school has adopted a system of assessment without levels, using the following progress descriptors:

 |E||Emerging||Working below age-related expectations|

 |S||Secure||Working at age-related expectations|

 We aim for the majority of pupils (85%) to be working at age-related expectations in all subjects.
 Good progress will see pupils maintain that progress descriptor across each year.
 Even better progress will see pupils move towards ARE or working at greater depth.

 Pupils and parents will receive a report three times a year.
 This will contain the following:

 |Attitude to learning grades||All subjects||All subjects||All subjects|